yoterel/nepmap/README.md

 You must supply a dataset folder in similar structure to the example data.

 Note about background removal:\
-The raw acquired images must have RGBA information.
-If it doesn't, consider segmenting the background using [rembg](https://github.com/danielgatis/rembg)
+The raw acquired images must have RGBA information (alpha channel seperating background from foreground).
+If it doesn't, consider segmenting the background using [rembg](https://github.com/danielgatis/rembg) or other tools.

+## Contributions / Requests

+Feel free to ask for any additional information or to contribute to the project.